MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 With the CodePush plugin installed and configured, the only thing left is to add the necessary code to your app to control the following policies:
 1. When (and how often) to check for an update? (e.g. app start, in response to clicking a button in a settings page, periodically at some fixed interval)
 2. When an update is available, how to present it to the end user?
-The simplest way to do this is to perform the following in your app's `deviceready` event handler:
+The simplest way to do this is to run the following in your app's `deviceready` event handler:
 ```javascript
 codePush.sync();
 ```